alexrudnick/dissertation/BURNDOWN.md

     * You want to take the word vectors from the sentence and combine them into a vector representing the current context.
 There are several things you could try to do this combination:
+      * DONE Take a sum of the vectors for the whole sentence
       * DONE Just take a sum of the vectors in some window
-      * Take a sum of the vectors for the whole sentence
       * Take a sum of the vectors for the sentece, but weight words closer to the current focus word more, like attenuate the weight as you get farther out.
-      * Weight word vectors by their tf/idf or similar. (wait what? that doesn't sound like a great idea)
+      * SKIP Weight word vectors by their tf/idf or similar.
   * learn how to train doc2vec
     * DONE-ish understand the doc2vec paper (cited in dissertation)
     * DONE learn how to train doc2vec from Spanish wikipedia!!